SwappyB/DemoCMS/README.md

 - **`beforeSave`**: Ensures the image URL is not empty before saving.
 - **`beforeRender`** (optional): Can be added if further processing (e.g., lazy loading) is needed before rendering.

+### Next Image Error

+Next.js throws error if we don't have the domain of the image url not saved in the config.
+You can always add the domain in the `next.config.ts`

+    import type { NextConfig } from "next";

+    const nextConfig: NextConfig = {
+      images: {
+        domains: ['image.example.com'],
+      },
+    };

+    export default nextConfig;

 ## **8. Create a Post**